BlueDoge/panic-at-the-loadbalancer/README.md

 - Needs .NET 6.0 Framework and Visual Studio 2022 on at least Windows 10

 If you've met the requirements: execute Packer.ps1 in Windows PowerShell (Optionally ISE).

+## Planned Features
+Near-term:
+- Executing PowerShell scripts on Windows EC2 Instances

+Long-term:
+- Supporting this toolkit to be compiled on Linux machines